mc-cip/spec/format_spec.md

 ---

-### `minecraftVersions`

-This field MUST be an array listing compatible Minecraft versions for this Project version.

----

 ### `dependencies` (optional)

 This field MUST be an array containing information about dependencies that may or may not be required for this project.

+Required Minecraft versions MUST be stored as a dependency.
+They CANNOT contain the `src`, `required`, or `installation` fields.
+The ID MUST be `minecraft`. `src` is not specified as it is up to launchers to determine where to gather information about the Minecraft versions.
+They may gather it directly from Mojang, from the Index, or from another source.

-Each object in this array contains the following fields:
+Dependency objects contains the following fields:

-##### `type`

-The type of dependency this is.
-Valid options are:

-- `asset` - For example, a required library mod
-- `framework` - For example, a required modloader

-Frameworks exist as a separate type because they may require a more advanced installation process.

 ##### `src`